jacebenson/cedar/docs/docs/logger.md

 That's it!

-### Manual Setup for RedwoodJS Upgrade
+### Manual Setup for CedarJS Upgrade

-If you are upgrading an existing RedwoodJS app older than v0.28 and would like to include logging, you simply need to copy over files from the "Create Redwood Application" template:
+If you are upgrading an existing CedarJS app older than v0.28 and would like to include logging, you simply need to copy over files from the "Create Redwood Application" template:

 - Copy [`packages/create-cedar-app/template/api/src/lib/logger.ts`](https://github.com/cedarjs/cedar/blob/main/packages/create-cedar-app/template/api/src/lib/logger.ts) to `api/src/lib/logger.ts`.
 Required.